Occasionally, an individual (usually the hero) when being tracked, will discover the Tracking Device

 - In the original Total Recall (1990), the hero removes a tracking device from (apparently) his sinus cavity, shoves it in a bit of food, and tosses it to some nearby rats.

-- In another Philip K. Dick movie (can't remember title) the protagonist plays silly buggers with his pursuers by removing his tracking device and slipping into the pocket of the guy leading the hunt, leading to a lot of reports to the effect of "he just passed your position" before he figures it out.
+- In another Philip K Dick movie, the protagonist plays silly buggers with his pursuers by removing his tracking device and slipping into the pocket of the guy leading the hunt, leading to a lot of reports to the effect of "he just passed your position" before he figures it out.

 - Happens in Short Circuit when Number 5 notices his tracking device and throws it into the pick up truck of an elderly couple.
 The soldiers in pursuit of him find the couple instead.